 Nursery manager Christina Noton is celebrating winning a major national title for her early years teaching skills – less than a year after gaining her early years teaching qualification.

-Christina, who is manager at the Snapdragons Nursery in Atworth near Melksham, Wiltshire, was declared Early Years Teacher of the Year at the Nursery World 2018 awards, held in London in September.
+Christina, who is the manager at the Snapdragons Nursery in Atworth near Melksham, Wiltshire, was declared Early Years Teacher of the Year at the Nursery World 2018 awards, held in London in September.

 Christina completed her Early Years Initial Teacher Training programme with Best Practice Network just last year.
 Her talent didn’t go unnoticed when she achieved the status to become an early years teacher - she was declared an outstanding practitioner.

 Nicky Oram of Best Practice Network was Christina’s personal tutor.
-She said: “I observed her teaching and care for children at her own setting and while she was on a school based placement during the training programme, she was very impressive.
+She said: “I observed her teaching and care for children at her own setting and while she was on a school-based placement during the training programme, she was very impressive.
 What struck me most was the intuitive ways in which she worked with the children, responding to them sensitively and effectively.
 This award is very well deserved.”

 Christina was nominated for the awards, organised by national early years magazine Nursery World, by colleagues at Snapdragons.